billtrowbridge/mapdemos/Git_Intro.md

 ### The work cycle:

 Now that you have a working directory, your local repository, and an association with the remote repository, you'll be making changes.
-This is the process or sequence used to keep the repository up to date.
+This is the process or sequence we will use to keep the repository up to date.

 The sequence is change, add, commit, pull, merge, push.